Also known as:Smiling assassin

 Played as the Verizon Byron Nelson Classic (May 9-12).
 Second-placed Ben Crane (USA) finished 2 shots behind Maruyama (Japan), who won his second PGA Tour title.
 [TPC course, Four Seasons Resort Las Colinas, Irving, nr Dallas, TX.
 Early rounds also on the Cottonwood Valley course].

 Played as the Greater Milwaukee Open (July 12-15).
-First-time PGA Tour winner Maruyama (Jpn) beat Charles Howell III (USA) with a birdie at the first playoff hole.
+31-year-old Shigeki Maruyama (Jpn) beat Charles Howell III (USA) with a birdie at the first playoff hole, to record the first of his three PGA Tour wins.
 [Brown Deer Park GC, Brown Deer, nr Milwaukee, Wisc.].

 Played as the Bridgestone Open (Oct 21-24; Japan Tr event).
 Second-placed Toshimitsu Izawa (Jpn) finished 5 shots behind Maruyama (Jpn), who this event for the third time in five years.
 [Sodegaura course, Sodegaura CC, Chiba, Jpn].